-- tag edge: when a value passes through a tag edge, if the value is not tagged then tag the value with one of the source types reaching it.
-A reaching source node, and its type, can be statically determined by examining the edge policy. - untag edge: when a tagged value passes through an untag edge, untag it. - sanitization edge: If the sanitization edge is not preceded by a carry edge, then no tagged values can reach this edge, and all values traversing this edge should have the same sanitizer applied.
-Otherwise, apply sanitization only if the value is tagged by looking up the tag (which is a source type) in the edge's policy table to find the appropriate sanitizer to apply (which might be ⊥, in which case no sanitization is applied). - carry edge: when a value passes through a carry edge, any taint on the value must be propagated.
+- tag edge: when a value traverses a tag edge, if the value is not tagged then tag the value with one of the source types reaching it.
+A reaching source node, and its type, can be statically determined by examining the edge policy.
+Multiple source types may reach the tag edge, and any can be used, since tag edges are source independent. - untag edge: when a tagged value traverses an untag edge, untag it. - sanitization edge: If the sanitization edge is not preceded by a carry edge, then no tagged values can reach this edge, and all values traversing this edge should have the same sanitizer applied.
+Otherwise, apply sanitization only if the value is tagged by looking up the tag (which is a source type) in the edge's policy table to find the appropriate sanitizer to apply (which might be \perp , in which case no sanitization is applied). - carry edge: when a value traverses a carry edge, any taint on the value must be propagated.

 For example, in Figure 5, consider a value flowing from source node n_3 to sink node n{20} .
-At tag edge $n_7 \to n_8$, the value will be tagged with it's originating source type $\tau(n_3) = \diamondsuit$.
-The value with it's tag will be propagated over carry edge $n_8 \to n{11}$.
-Upon reaching sanitization edge $n{11} \to n{12}$, its tag will be examined, and the appropriate sanitizer (S_3) applied.
-Note that the tag was needed for $n{11} \to n{12}$ to determine which sanitizer to apply, since value from source node n_4 could also traverse that edge, requiring no santization (\bot) .
+At tag edge $n_7 \rightarrow n_8$, the value will be tagged with its originating source type $\tau(n_3) = \diamondsuit$.
+The value with its tag will be propagated over carry edge $n_8 \rightarrow n{11}$.
+Upon reaching sanitization edge $n{11} \rightarrow n{12}$, its tag will be examined, and the appropriate sanitizer (S3) applied.
+Note that the tag was needed for $n{11} \rightarrow n{12}$ to determine which sanitizer to apply, since a value from source node n_4 could also traverse that edge, requiring no sanitization (\perp).